 Goodwill represents the excess of the purchase price over the fair value of net tangible and identifiable intangible assets acquired in a business combination.
-Under ASC 350-20, Intangibles, Goodwill and Other, (formerly referenced as SFAS No. 142, Goodwill and Other Intangible Asset), goodwill is tested for impairment annually or more frequently if events or changes in circumstances indicate that it might be impaired.
-We assess goodwill for impairment in accordance with ASC 350-20 at the reporting unit level.
-ASC 350-20 describes the reporting unit as an operating segment or one level below the operating segment, depending on whether certain criteria are met.
+Under ASC subtopic 350-20, Intangibles, Goodwill and Other, Goodwill.
+Goodwill is tested for impairment annually or more frequently if events or changes in circumstances indicate that it might be impaired.
+We assess goodwill for impairment in accordance with ASC subtopic 350-20 at the reporting unit level.
+ASC subtopic 350-20 describes the reporting unit as an operating segment or one level below the operating segment, depending on whether certain criteria are met.
 We determined that we have only one reporting unit and have assigned goodwill to the reporting unit and tested for impairment annually as of December 31.